talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer campaignId = 56; // Integer | The ID of the campaign.
+        Long campaignId = 56; // Long | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
         Object body = null; // Object | body
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
         String value = "value_example"; // String | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
         OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
         OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
         String valid = "valid_example"; // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches coupons in which the expiration date is set and in the past.
 The second matches coupons in which start date is null or in the past and expiration date is null or in the future, the third matches coupons in which start date is set and in the future.
         String usable = "usable_example"; // String | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
-        Integer referralId = 56; // Integer | Filter the results by matching them with the ID of a referral.
+        Long referralId = 56; // Long | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
         String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile ID specified in the coupon's RecipientIntegrationId field.
         Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code.
         String batchId = "batchId_example"; // String | Filter results by batches of coupons